Defying Social Expectations- What does that mean for female founders_

 Stepping outside traditional leadership norms takes guts

-This is the mission behind InnerFifth — to give women entrepreneurs the tools, connections, and guidance to step into their power and claim their spot in the owner’s box.
+This is the mission behind InnerFifth: Give women entrepreneurs the tools, connections, and guidance to step into their power and claim their spot in the owner’s box.